 This is the second in a three-part series.
-The first part is in St Elmo's Bay; the third, in St Julian's House Reef.
 As in the other articles, we welcome Kristaps' brother R., sister-in-law M., older nephew N., and younger nephew L.

 Seeing as how the waters of St Elmo's Bay were rather choppy for beginners, we headed to Anchor Bay, which sits alongside the famous (?)
 Popeye Village.
 This is a great place to take beginners, as it features a breakwater beyond which are clear, shallow waters.